 But even if you’re in unfamiliar territory, that doesn’t mean Baby is going to go hungry.
-There are a few different ways to find food he will enjoy that doesn’t come from a menu that can be colored with crayons.
+There are a few different ways to find food they will enjoy that doesn’t come from a menu that can be colored with crayons.

 - Share a plate: Toddlers can be pretty unpredictable eaters, and ordering meals for littles ones can end up being pretty wasteful.
-If there’s something on the menu that appeals to you that you think Baby would like, go ahead and order that dish to split with him.
-Since restaurant portions tend to be large, and his stomach is pretty small, you’ll both be well-fed and happy.
+If there’s something on the menu that appeals to you that you think Baby would like, go ahead and order that dish to split with them.
+Since restaurant portions tend to be large, and their stomach is pretty small, you’ll both be well-fed and happy.

 - Order side dishes: Instead of going all-in for an expensive menu item that your little one may not touch, take a glance at the side dishes the restaurant offers à la carte.
-Chances are, you’ll be able to locate a side of fries somewhere on that menu, or even a smaller plate of pasta for him to enjoy while the grown-ups indulge in more sophisticated cuisine.
+Chances are, you’ll be able to locate a side of fries somewhere on that menu, or even a smaller plate of pasta for them to enjoy while the grown-ups indulge in more sophisticated cuisine.

 - Talk to the server: With the awareness of food allergies on the rise, many restaurants are growing more accommodating in terms of changing dishes to meet the needs of their customers.
-If Baby is the type to refuse a dish over a single piece of parsley, let your server know you have a picky eater on your hands, and see if the kitchen can whip up something to his liking.
+If Baby is the type to refuse a dish over a single piece of parsley, let your server know you have a picky eater on your hands, and see if the kitchen can whip up something to their liking.

 Eating at a restaurant with no kids menu with a toddler isn’t ideal, but it doesn’t need to be a disaster, either.
 Generally, restaurants won’t mind if you have a couple of snacks on-hand as a backup plan, as a few crackers on the table is easier to deal with than a hungry little diner who’s getting fussy.